script-heads/wasm-tokenizer/README.md

 ## Real-world Application

-You can see wasm-tokenizer in action on [GPTunnel](https://gptunnel.com), where it's used to power token calculations for various LLM models.
-Visit GPTunnel to experience the performance benefits of wasm-tokenizer and explore some of the most powerful language models available.
+You can see wasm-tokenizer in action on [GPTunneL](https://gptunnel.com?utm_source=github&utm_campaign=wasm-tokenizer), where it's used to power token calculations for various LLM models.
+Visit GPTunneL to experience the performance benefits of wasm-tokenizer and explore some of the most powerful language models available.

 ## Contributing